Senior Economic Security

 Developing a new measure of senior long-term economic stability, the Senior Financial Stability Index (SFSI), IASP research finds that seniors at risk of outliving their resources have increased by nearly 2 million households.
 This research investigates the causes of the decline in senior economic security and explores policies that can help advance the asset security and financial stability of older Americans.
 The Living Longer on Less Series, released in collaboration with Dēmos, includes:

-- Post-Recession Senior In-Security Remains High (To Be Released)
+- Post-Recession Senior In-Security Remains High (February 2015)

 - Rising Economic Insecurity among Senior Single Women (October 2011)

 - The Crisis of Economic Insecurity for African-American and Latino Seniors (September 2011)